-The CPU fan activates when the power is turned on.
+The CPU fan is activated when the power is turned on.
 It can be turned off when the CPU is in sleep mode.
-When in sleep mode, the CPU does not run at full power, and thereby generates less heat.
+When in sleep mode, the CPU will not run at full power, thereby generating less heat.
 For power saving purposes, the user has the option to shut down the CPU fan.

-CPU Overheat LED and Thermal Fan Control
+System Overheat Alarm, LED and Control

-This feature is available when the user enables the CPU overheat warning function in the BIOS (see page 5-17).
-The overheat sensor is triggered when the CPU temperature exceeds the temperature configured by the user.
-When the overheat sensor is triggered, both the overheat fan and the warning LED are activated.
+This feature is available when the user enables the system overheat warning function in BIOS (see page 5-18).
+The overheat alarm will activate when the system temperature exceeds the temperature threshold configured by the user.
+When the overheat alarm is activated, both the overheat fan and the warning LED are triggered.
+Note: The alarm, fan and LED will remain on until the computer is restarted.